PiyushMattoo/aurora-accelerator-for-terraform/README.md

 7.The below demonstrates how you can leverage Aurora Blueprints to deploy an Aurora global cluster.
 Modify the paramaters below in the deploy.tf located in the top level folder.

-1) Create a VPC with three availability zones (AZ) with a subnet in each AZ.
+a) Create a VPC with three availability zones (AZ) with a subnet in each AZ.

-Sample deploy.tf provided for reference
-2) To use existing VPC subnet ids, update the locals below for the primary region and secondary region in the deploy.tf.
+b) To use existing VPC subnet ids, update the locals below for the primary region and secondary region in the deploy.tf.

-3) Also set the password to null to generate a new random password
+c) Also set the password to null to generate a new random password

-4) Update the data section with the subnet cidrs in the primary and secondary region.
+d) Update the data section with the subnet cidrs in the primary and secondary region.

-4) Update the primary and secondary regions in the providers.tf file.
+e) Update the primary and secondary regions in the providers.tf file.

-5) Run Terraform apply
+f) Run Terraform apply